conda-forge/conda-forge-repodata-patches-feedstock/recipe/patch_yaml/README.md

 - The `if` block specifies a set of conditions under which the changes in the `then` block are applied.
 - The different conditions in the `if` block are combined with a logical `AND`.
 - The `if` conditions can use shell glob syntax as implemented in the python `fnmatch` module in the standard library.
-The optional "?( )" pattern from extended glob syntax is allowed to match zero or one spaces.
+The optional "?( *)" pattern from extended glob syntax is allowed to match zero or one sequences of spaces plus any other characters.
 - Multiple patches can be in the same file using separate YAML documents (i.e., separate the data by `---` on a new line).